 However, this may vary depending on the type of account.
 You should check the special conditions for particular accounts.
 Further details of how and when interest is payable is contained in our Key Product Features leaflets.

 11.3 Interest on savings accounts will be paid without the deduction of income tax.
 You may be liable to pay tax on your savings income and you will be responsible for paying any tax due.
 Tax treatment depends on your personal circumstances and may be subject to change in the future.

 11.4 No interest is paid on an offset savings account.

 11.5 Interest on cash ISAs will be paid without the deduction of income tax.

-11.6 A cash ISA will cease to qualify for tax exemption from the date of death of the account holder.
-Interest will be paid gross up to and including the day before the date of death, thereafter interest will be subject to tax at the appropriate rate required by legislation.
+11.6 Where the date of death is before or on 5th April 2018, a cash ISA will cease to qualify for tax exemption from the date of death of the account holder.
+Interest will be paid without the deduction of tax up to and including the day before the date of death, thereafter interest will be subject to tax at the appropriate rate required by legislation.